s0nnungur/whirlwind/README.md

 # Whirlwind

-A collection of complete OCaml exercise solutions for a Functional Programming course.
+A collection of complete OCaml exercise solutions for a Functional Programming enrollment.

 ## Overview